Short on time? Our pick for the best motorcycle tent is the Big Agnes Blacktail Hotel Bikepacking Tent.

 The North Face Wawona 6 is a motorcycle camping tent for bikers in a gang.
 Err– that is– a group of four.
 Yes, this is a six-person tent, but it will only sleep four if you’re stashing bikes in the vestibule.

 There’s a lot to love about the Wawona.
-This well-rated tent has a generous inner tent and tons of storage space under the vestibule.
+This well-rated tent features a generous inner tent and tons of storage space under the vestibule.

 I love that this tent is tall enough to stand up inside, and I think you will too.
 The tent fabric is 75D polyester, which is very durable.